Jet fragmentation transverse momentum measurements from di-hadron correlations in $\sqrt{s}$ = 7 TeV pp and $\sqrt{s_{\rm{NN}}}$ = 5.02 TeV p-Pb collisions: Analysis method

 This study shows a possible factorization of the showering and hadronization parts of the jet fragmentation in \textsc{Pythia}~8.
 Based on simulations, template fit functions for hadronization and showering components have been estimated and used to extract the corresponding terms from the data.
 Since $\vjt{}$ is a two-dimensional vector, using two-dimensional forms for the fit functions allows to extract the final results from the functions more easily.
 Assuming that there is no dependence on the polar angle of the vector, the angle can be integrated out and the distributions written as a function of the length of the vector.
 The hadronization part can be described by a Gaussian:

 and the showering part by an inverse gamma function of the form:

-where $A_{1\ldots5}$ are the free fit parameters.
+where $A_{1\ldots5}$ are the free fit parameters and $\Gamma$ is the gamma function.
 In this paper, the hadronization part will be called the narrow component and the showering part the wide component.

-To determine the $\jt{}$ distribution in data, all charged particles inside each $\xlong$ bin are paired with the leading particle and $\jt{}$ is calculated for each of these pairs in an event.
 In the data, in addition to the signal, a background component mostly due to the underlying event is observed.
 Examples of measured $\jt{}$ distributions with background included and subtracted are presented in \fig{fig:jtdistribution}.
 An $\eta$-gap method is used to estimate the background contribution.
 Pairs with $|\Delta\eta| > 1.0$ are considered as background from the underlying event.
 The background templates for the analysis are built by randomizing the pseudorapidities for the trigger and the associated particles, following the inclusive charged particle pseudorapidity distributions.
 Twenty randomized pairs are generated from each background pair to improve the statistics for the background.
 The template histograms, generated in bins of $\pt{t}$ and $\xlong$, are then fitted to the $\jt{}$ distribution together with a sum of a Gaussian function and an inverse gamma function.
 It can be seen from \fig{fig:jtdistribution} that the fit is in good agreement with the data, except in the region around $\jt{} \sim 0.4~\GeVc$, where the data shows an increase with respect to the fit function. \textsc{Pythia} studies show that this structure is caused by correlations from neutral meson decays, dominated by decays of $\rho^{0}$ and $\omega$, where one of the decay daughters is the leading charged particle in the event.
 The effect of this structure is taken into account in the evaluation of the systematic uncertainties.

-The goal of the analysis is to determine the root-mean-square (RMS) values and yields of the narrow and wide $\jt{}$ components.
+The goal of the analysis is to determine the root-mean-square $\left(\text{RMS} = \rms{\jt{}}\,\right)$ values and yields of the narrow and wide $\jt{}$ components.
 These are calculated from the parameters of the fit functions in equations~\eqref{eq:gauss} and~\eqref{eq:inverseGamma}.